Paul Fronczak triple disappearance: Discovery of baby Paul

-In 2019, a Michigan man named Kevin Ray Baty was identified as the baby Paul Fronczak who had been kidnapped from a Chicago hospital in 1964, though his identity was not revealed to the public until 2020, when Ray died of cancer on his 56th birthday.
+In 2019, a Michigan man named Kevin Ray Baty was identified as the baby Paul Fronczak who had been kidnapped from a Chicago hospital in 1964, though his identity was not revealed to the public until 2020, when Baty died of cancer on his 56th birthday.
 Before his death, he spoke multiple times on the phone with his biological mother, Dora Fronczak, but they were never able to meet in person.
 Baty had been raised by Lorraine Fountain, who had been dating a doctor from Chicago when she suddenly moved to Arkansas for a year and then returned with baby Paul, who was raised as Kevin Baty.
 Fountain died in 2004.
 It is unclear how Kevin got the last name Baty.
 The perpetrator of his kidnapping has not been identified to this day.
 The FBI investigation into the kidnapping remains open.